hackclub/hackclub/.history/internals/applications/logan_full_board_proposal/logan_foundation_full_board_proposal_20200901203334.md

 ## General Information

-### Have you been invited by one or more of our directors to submit this
+### Have you been invited by one or more of our directors to submit this?

 _Full question: Have you been invited by one or more of our directors to submit this proposal?
 If so, who?_